LleytonMartin/DIY-TIDBYT/README.md

 I have not had the opportunity to utilize the accelerometer.
 I plan to create a dynamic display which shows that movement of particles based on the rotation of the display.

 My next steps are to develop a PCB which could holds these components together neatly as well as a 3d printing case to make it more aesthetic.

+Complete firmware is shown in Version2.ino file.

+**Features**
+- Display Weather
+- Display current song playing on spotify (Access Token must be hardcoded currently)
+- Show a simulation of Conway's Game of Life
+- Play any 64x32 GIF place on Micro SD Card.
+- Features a web server in which brightness and the current GIF playing could be controlled